Andrew-Hogan/easymunk/README.md

 EasyMunk provides a versatile interface alternative and pre-processing handler to the Munkres module for score-based (Hungarian algorithm) assignments.

+What might one use cost minimization / profit maximization assignments for?
+Anything you want to make more robust!
+I use it for:
+* Assigning pairs.
+  * For example: objects in images to information about those objects.
+* Assigning tasks.
+* Evaluating changing cost attributes over function iterations. (duplicate your primaries per iteration and forbid!)
+* Handling and evaluating all potential values for the best single value for every actor.
+* And more!

 ## Purpose

 The EasyMunk module interfaces with the Munkres module to: